 4Student Research Committee, Tabriz University of Medical Sciences, Tabriz, Iran

-Objectives : Articular cartilage has a limited potential for self-repairing due to scarce number of chondrocytes and also avascularity.
-Regarding to the low proliferative potential of chondrocyte in in vitro condition, nowadays mesenchymal stem cells are introduced for OA treatment.
-The purpose of this study was to evaluate whether co-culture of chondrocytes with two different sources of mesenchymal stem cells, adipose and Wharton's jelly derived can promote the expression of cartilage specific genes by chondrocytes.
+Objectives: Articular cartilage has a limited potential for self-repairing due to the scarce number of chondrocytes and avascularity.
+As regards the low proliferative potential of chondrocyte under in vitro conditions, nowadays mesenchymal stem cells are introduced for osteoarthritis (OA) treatment.
+Accordingly, the present study aimed to evaluate whether co-culture of chondrocytes with 2 different sources of mesenchymal stem cells, namely, adipose and Wharton"s jelly derived can promote the expression of cartilage specific genes by chondrocytes.

-Materials and Methods: Mesenchymal stem cells were isolated from both adipose tissue and Wharton’s jelly.
-Obtained cells were co-cultured with chondrocytes or cultivated alone as control for 3 days.
-Then, cartilage specific genes including Collagen II, Sox9, cartilage oligomeric matrix protein (COMP), and aggrecan were evaluated using the real time Reverse transcription polymerase chain reaction (RT-PCR).
+Materials and Methods: Mesenchymal stem cells were isolated from both adipose tissue and Wharton"s jelly.
+The obtained cells were co-cultured with chondrocytes or cultivated alone as control for 3 days.
+Then, cartilage specific genes including collagen II, Sox9, cartilage oligomeric matrix protein (COMP), and aggrecan were evaluated using the real time Reverse transcription polymerase chain reaction (RT-PCR).

 Results: The expression of genes in chondrocytes alone was significantly higher compared to the co-culture of chondrocytes with both stem cell types.
-Furthermore these data revealed that co-culture of Wharton jelly derived stem cells (WJSCs) with chondrocyte led to higher expression of genes compared to WJSCs alone.
+In addition, the results revealed that co-culture of Wharton jelly derived stem cells (WJSCs) with chondrocyte led to higher expression of genes compared to WJSCs alone.
 However, the co-culture of the adipose-derived stem cells (ASCs) demonstrated no significant change.